jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ##### Equivalence

-Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted USE/USED FOR or U/UF in the case of a single preferred term or otherwise stored as a synonym ring AKA synset.
+Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with USE/USED FOR or U/UF in the case of a single preferred term or otherwise stored as a synonym ring AKA synset.

 Keep in mind: